hirosystems/docs/docs/smart-contracts/devnet.md

 ```

 Clarinet fetches the appropriate Docker images for the Bitcoin node, Stacks node, Stacks API node, and the Bitcoin
-and Stacks Explorers.
+and Explorers.
 This can take several minutes on first launch.
 Once the images are launched, the DevNet interface
 is displayed in your terminal window.
 The contracts in your project are deployed to the DevNet blockchain in the second
 block of the chain, so you may need to wait for the third block before launching your frontend development environment.